Coronavirus: redundancy advice

 Finding a new job

 You can contact the Rapid Response Service if you suspect you’re going to be made redundant or up to 13 weeks after you’ve been made redundant.
-They can, among things, help with writing CV’s, find the right training and travel costs.
+They can, amongst other things, help with writing CV’s, find the right training and travel costs.

-You can contact Rapid Response Service by email email@example.com.
+You can contact Rapid Response Service by email at firstname.lastname@example.org.